schevalier/chronology/pykronos/README.md

 ## Inferred Schema

 You can retrieve a schema for a stream.
 The schema is inferred from the structure of the individual events.
+The schema protocol is based on JSON Schema v4.
 ```python
 response = kc.infer_schema('yourproduct.website.clicks')
 print response['schema']